Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The best agencies have a fixed process for page optimization that includes user research, qualitative analysis, competitive analysis, usability testing, jobs-to-be-done interviews, etc.

-Good processes are fine, but they also need to be implemented effectively on your website.
-Hence, it can be helpful to request a demo of how the agencies carry out their process—before moving ahead.
+It can be helpful to request a demo of how the agencies carry out their process—before moving ahead.
 This will mostly be based on customer data which will determine what sort of tests to run & optimize.

 It’s common knowledge that the more tests conducted, the more chances of an increase in conversion rate.
 However, that shouldn’t be the determining factor for choosing tests.